trixi-framework/HOHQMesh.jl/docs/src/tutorials/curved_outer_boundary.md

 ```
 Above we create a circular refinement region centered at the point $(-4, -0.5)$ with a desired resolution size
 $0.4$ and a radius of $1.0$.
 Upon adding this refinement region to the project dictionary the visualization will
-update to indicate the location and size of the region
+update to indicate the location and size of the manual refinement region.

 ![final_blob](https://user-images.githubusercontent.com/25242486/174747059-1f58ae14-aeec-48d5-afb3-6a0614a8e29d.png)